calling all dog owners

 Overexcitement

-Many dogs pull on the leash due to sheer excitement and the anticipation of being outdoors, which can be one of the highlights of their day.
+Overexcitement is the result of a dog that has not been given the ability to calmly process his/her emotions.
+The dog would become excited, start to whine and pull, this generally results in the owner giving in and reinforcing the behaviour.
+Many dogs pull on the leash due to the sheer excitement and the anticipation of being outdoors, which can be one of the highlights of their day.
 This overexcitement can make them less responsive to commands and more prone to pulling behaviours.
 Teaching a dog to remain calm and controlled starts with training sessions that begin before the walk, such as calm exits from the home and controlled walking from the start.

 Set Your dog up for success: